 In Practical Alternatives 2A and 2B, where a diamond interchange with Highway 401 is proposed at Cabana Road/Todd Lane, poor traffic operations were identified at the Highway 3/Cabana Road intersection during peak hours.
-Traffic queues at this intersection would form on the westbound approach (left turn lane: 130 metres), as well as the northbound approach (left turn and right turn: 130 metres) during peak hours (2035 horizon year).
-The distance between this intersection and the E-N/S ramp terminal is approximately 120 metes.
+Traffic queues at this intersection would form on the westbound approach (left turn lane: 130 metres), as well as the northbound approach (double left turn: 45 metres per lane; and right turn: 130 metres) during peak hours (2035 horizon year).
+The distance between this intersection and the E-N/S ramp terminal is approximately 100 metes.
 With 130-metre queues on Highway 3 at this intersection, there is a potential for traffic queues to spill back to the ramp terminal during peak periods.
+Although the average northbound left turn queues are less than 100 metres, it should be noted that this movement operates at LOS F with a volume-to-capacity ratio greater than 1.0, which indicates that the demand exceeds capacity and the queue length will exceed available storage affecting operations in through lanes.
 This is the only location along the section of Cabana Road/Todd Lane in the vicinity of the interchange, where traffic queues at one intersection may impact traffic operations at the intersection upstream (Practical Alternatives 2A and 2B).